-Certain qualified exploration costs incurred by the Company entitles it for refundable tax credits as part of an exploration incentive plan offered by the Province of British Columbia.
-In April 2016 the Company filed a BCMETC claim with the Canada Revenue Agency seeking \$68,272 in qualified refundable tax credits for the year ended March 31, 2016.
-The Company accrued \$68,272 at March 31, 2016 and collected the full amount during August 2016.
-In July 2017, the Company filed a BCMETC claim with the Canada Revenue Agency seeking \$11,185 in qualified refundable tax credits for the year ended March 31, 2017.
-The Company has accrued \$11,185 at March 31, 2017, as it considers the entire amount to be collectable.
+The completion of certain qualified exploration costs by the Company entitles it to refundable tax credits as part of an exploration incentive plan offered by the Province of British Columbia.
+In April 2017 the Company filed a BCMETC claim with the Canada Revenue Agency seeking \$11,185 in qualified refundable tax credits for the year ended March 31, 2017, which was accrued at March 31, 2017 and received during the current year.
+In June 2018 the Company filed a BCMETC claim with the Canada Revenue Agency seeking \$3,299 in qualified refundable tax credits for the year ended March 31, 2018, which has also been accrued currently and which is considered to be entirely collectible.